 by Liuba Timonina, JŪRMALA

-Jūrmala is without any doubt one of the most popular tourist destinations in Latvia and the top one outside Riga.
+Jūrmala is without any doubt one of the most popular tourist destinations in Latvia, and the top one outside Riga.
 Several hundred thousand people come to Jūrmala all the year round to enjoy its cosy atmosphere and nice restaurants and take a walk along its famous 33 km long white sandy beach.
 It usually takes about twenty minutes to reach the seaside by train, and this makes Jūrmala especially attractive among backpackers coming to Latvia for a short stay: it takes little time or money.
 However, going there has not always been as easy as it is nowadays.

 As you might know, “Jūrmala” means “seashore” in Latvian, so going to Jūrmala is basically going to the seaside.
 Tourists who do not know much about this place may get confused while trying to buy tickets at Central Station in Riga, because there is actually no station called Jūrmala.
 There are fourteen districts, or residential areas – Priedaine, Lielupe, Bulduri, Dzintari, Majori, Dubulti, Jaundubulti, Pumpuri, Melluži, Asari, Vaivari, Sloka, Jaunķemeri and Ķemeri – and the same number of railway stations to choose from.
 They were long just lonely fishing villages far from seething Riga – that is until one summer day in the late 1870s which changed the way they looked forever.

 On the remarkable day of 25th June a railway line between Riga and Majori – the fourth to be built in what is now Latvia – was opened.
 It was a truly significant event in the history of Latvia which triggered its economic and cultural development.
 It took just some years for the remote spots to become crowded health resorts and several decades for the whole area to become a city.
 First in 1920 Rīgas Jūrmala was created, comprising all fourteen districts mentioned above except Sloka and Ķemeri, which – in their turn – were added to the city in 1959, completing the present-day city of Jūrmala.
 And the construction of the railway played a key role in this process from the very beginning.
-So let us move back a hundred and fifty years ago and make a trip to Jūrmala.
+So let us go back a hundred and fifty years and make a trip to Jūrmala.
 A trip that many of us make, unconscious of what is actually concealed behind the things flickering past the window…